alexhunsley/swift-testing-wildcards/README.md

 ## Can I get all the variants passed into my test method as a list?

 Yes, by calling `.variantsList` instead of `.variants`, and receiving an array to your func.
-Exmaple:
+Example:

 ```swift
     @Test("if retry is disabled then shouldRetry always returns false", arguments: